Review by Woodrow Phoenix

 Selina’s Big Score is the longest story in the book.
 Batman appears only in one panel of this Ocean’s Eleven-style heist featuring The Catwoman, out of costume as Selina Kyle.
 This is a straightforward crime story such as Cooke would later perfect with his Parker adaptations.
 Here he has Selina teaming up with a Lee Marvin-esque partner actually called Stark to pull off the titular ‘big score’ and steal $24 million from the Mob.
 The characters are all juicy stereotypes and Cooke’s artwork spectacularly evokes the feel of heist-gone-wrong movies like Point Blank and The Killers.

 ‘Date Knight’ is written by Cooke and drawn by Tim Sale.
-Batman keeps running into Catwoman around the city, and the variety of contacts and settings are about as close as they can come to going on a date.
+Batman pursues Catwoman around the city, and the variety of contacts and settings are about as close as they can come to going on a date.
 It’s a cute portrayal of the romantic tension between the two.

 ‘Deja Vu’ is written and drawn by Darwyn Cooke, a re-imagining of a 1970s classic Batman tale by Steve Englehart and Sal Amendola, ‘Night of the Stalker’.
 After witnessing a replay of the crime that orphaned him and that lead to his creation, Batman hunts down the criminals responsible.
 Lots of atmosphere and strong visuals make this a superb end to this volume.
 This hardcover also contains an intro by Cooke plus other artwork including two covers for Batman: Gotham Adventures and a “Solo dreamgirl pinup”.